Bicycle highway: United States

 The United States Bicycle Route System (USBRS) is numbering bicycle routes including state bikeways.

 One of the United States' first bicycle freeways is a portion of the Midtown Greenway in Minneapolis, Minnesota, completed between 2000 and 2004.
 For 3 miles, this section travels along a below-grade railroad corridor underneath 35 street bridges in addition to I-35W bridges, a pedestrian bridge, and a skyway.
 There is one intersection at 5th Ave, but the cross-traffic is required to stop for the bicycle freeway traffic.
 There's also a traffic signal dedicated to bicyclists and pedestrians on the north side of the one-way Park Avenue bridge so that bicycle traffic can cross between the bike lane on the east side of Park Avenue and the ramp for the bike freeway on the west side of Park Avenue.
 This bicycle freeway cost over $36 million to complete all sections in 2007.
 Minneapolis also has other bicycle freeways that extend to neighboring suburbs from the Grand Rounds Scenic Byway.

 Some bike paths are built alongside a freeway made for automobiles, a notable example being the I-275 Metro Trail, a bike path along Interstate 275 in Monroe, Wayne and Oakland counties in Michigan.

 United Arab Emirates

-In 2023, plans were unveiled for a 93km cycling highway, a climate-controlled year-round structure designed to promote cycling and walking as a primary mode of transport for people in Dubai.
+In 2023, plans were unveiled for a 93 km cycling highway, a climate-controlled year-round structure designed to promote cycling and walking as a primary mode of transport for people in Dubai.
 The project called The Loop, will connect 3 million residents to key services and locations within minutes by walking and cycling.